clasei/matter-animation/README.md

 Save your changes and open `index.html` in your browser.
 Enjoy the playful bounce of your custom ball in the interactive canvas!

 ## Contributing & Support
-Feel free to fork, modify, and utilize animationMatter in your projects.
-For queries, issues, or contributions, kindly [open an issue](https://github.com/clasei/easy-matter-motion/issues/new) and let’s keep the ball rolling.
+Feel free to fork, modify, and utilize matterAnimation in your projects.
+For queries, issues, or contributions, kindly [open an issue](https://github.com/clasei/matter-animation/issues/new) and let’s keep the ball rolling.

 ## License
 This project is open source, under the [Creative Commons License](https://creativecommons.org/publicdomain/zero/1.0/deed).
 The Matter.js library created by [liabru](https://github.com/liabru/matter-js) utilized in the project is under the [MIT License](https://github.com/liabru/matter-js/blob/master/LICENSE).